norman/friendly_id/Guide.md

 If you are unsure whether to use slugs, then your best bet is to use them, because FriendlyId provides many useful features that only work with slugs.
-These features are explained in detail below.
+These features are explained in detail {file:Guide.md#features below}.

 ## Installation

 FriendlyId can be installed as a gem, or as a Rails plugin.
 It is compatible with Rails 2.2.x, 2.3.x.
+Support for Rails 3.x is in progress.

 ### As a Gem